dhruvir-zala/obsidian-expensica/README.md

 Expensica doesn't try to be your entire financial system.
 It's just the best way to track your daily finances inside Obsidian.

-## About the Developer

-Hi, I'm Dhruvir Zala.
-I built Expensica because I was tired of complex spreadsheets and privacy-invading finance apps.
-I wanted something that worked the way my brain works.

-If you find Expensica useful, consider [buying me a coffee](https://buymeacoffee.com/dhruvir).

 ## Changelog

 See [CHANGELOG.md](https://github.com/dhruvir-zala/obsidian-expensica/blob/main/CHANGELOG.md) for the full history.